 Total dissolved gas and water temperature in the lower Columbia River, Oregon and Washington, water year 2009: Quality-assurance data and comparison to water-quality standards

 When water is released through the spillways of dams, air is entrained in the water, increasing the downstream concentration of dissolved gases.
 Excess dissolved-gas concentrations can have adverse effects on freshwater aquatic life.
 The U.S. Geological Survey (USGS), in cooperation with the U.S. Army Corps of Engineers, collected dissolved-gas and water-temperature data at eight monitoring stations on the lower Columbia River in Oregon and Washington in 2009.
 Significant findings from the data include:

-- From mid- to late July to mid-September 2009, water temperatures were greater than 20 degree(s) C (degrees Celsius) at seven stations on the lower Columbia River.
-According to the State of Oregon temperature standard, the 7-day average maximum temperature of the lower Columbia River should not exceed 20 degree(s)C; Washington regulations state that the 1-day maximum should not exceed 20 degree(s) C as a re-sult of human activities.
+- From mid- to late July to mid-September 2009, water temperatures were greater than 20°C (degrees Celsius) at seven stations on the lower Columbia River.
+According to the State of Oregon temperature standard, the 7-day average maximum temperature of the lower Columbia River should not exceed 20°C; Washington regulations state that the 1-day maximum should not exceed 20°C as a result of human activities.

-- All but 2 of the 73 in situ field checks of TDG sensors with a secondary standard were within + or - (plus or minus) 1.0-percent saturation after 3-4 weeks of deployment in the river.
-All 74 of the field checks of barometric pressure were within + or - 2.0 millimeters of mercury of a secondary standard, and all 65 water-temperature field checks were within + or - 0.2 degree(s) C.
+- All but 2 of the 73 in situ field checks of TDG sensors with a secondary standard were within ± (plus or minus) 1.0-percent saturation after 3-4 weeks of deployment in the river.
+All 74 of the field checks of barometric pressure were within ±2.0 millimeters of mercury of a secondary standard, and all 65 water-temperature field checks were within ±0.2°C.